- 1 cup water (80°F), plus 2-3 tablespoons

 - ¼ cup vegetable oil

-- 3 cups all-purpose flour (or any combination of white whole wheat flour and all-purpose flour)
+- 3 cups bread flour (or substitute all-purpose flour or up to half whole wheat flour)*

 - 3 tablespoons packed brown sugar

 - 1 (1/4 ounce) package active dry or bread machine yeast

 Place ingredients in the pan of the machine in the order listed.
 (Note: Follow the directions for your machine, if they differ from this order.)

 Choose the DOUGH setting and start the machine.
 My dough setting takes 90 minutes.
 In the first few minutes, use a rubber spatula to scrape edge of pan to incorporate ingredients.

 Check the consistency of the dough after 5 minutes into the kneading cycle.
 It should form a moist soft ball.
 If the dough is too dry, add 1 tablespoon of water at a time.
 If it is too wet, add 1 tablespoon of flour at a time.